 What to Avoid

-• Bright primary colours (like pure blue or yellow) often compete too aggressively.
+- Bright primary colours (fire-engine red, pure yellow) that compete aggressively

 Pro Tips for Seamless Colour Pairing

-• Use large swatches, not tiny paint chips.
-Brick surfaces are expansive; your paint preview should be too.
+- Use large swatches, not tiny paint chips—brick surfaces are expansive